-- NOTE If you want to delete a keyword from the Terms area of the Index window pane, click on the rectangular area to the left of the index keyword (on the area with the arrow) and press Delete on your keyboard. - NOTE As you type in the Index window pane, notice that the cursor does not lose focus in the XML Editor.
+☆ EXAMPLE If you type Software:MadCap Flare, the term "Software" appears at the first level of the index, and the term "MadCap Flare" appears as a subentry under "Software." ₽ NOTE If you want to delete a keyword from the Terms area of the Index window pane, click on the rectangular area to the left of the index keyword (on the area with the arrow ) and press Delete on your keyboard.
+P NOTE As you type in the Index window pane, notice that the cursor does not lose focus in the XML Editor.
 It merely turns gray so that you know for certain where you are adding the index keyword.
-When you return to the XML Editor, the cursor returns to its previous state. - 5.
-Press ENTER.
-The index keyword is modified. - 6.
-Click to save your work.
+When you return to the XML Editor, the cursor returns to its previous state.
+5. Press SENTER.
+The index keyword is modified.
+6. Click 🖬 to save your work.

-- NOTE If you edit an index keyword contained in a snippet, the changes are automatically reflected in any topics where you have inserted the snippet previously. - NOTE If you want to change how index keywords look when they're inserted in the XML Editor, you can change the MadCap|keyword style in the Stylesheet Editor.
+NOTE If you edit an index keyword contained in a snippet, the changes are automatically reflected in any topics where you have inserted the snippet previously.

+NOTE If you want to change how index keywords look when they're inserted in the XML Editor, you can change the MadCap|keyword style in the Stylesheet Editor.
 This does not affect the output.